Icelandic phrases

 Please

-There isn’t actually any way to simply say please in Icelandic.
+There isn’t actually a way to just say please in Icelandic.
 Tone and conditional verbs are typically used in questions to denote politeness rather than using a specific word to denote “please”.

 Thank you

-To thank people around Iceland, you can just simply say “takk”, pronounced as “tah-k”, which is commonly said across Scandinavian languages.
-For a more formal alternative, “Þakka þér” is used,
+In Iceland, you can simply say “takk”, pronounced as “tah-k”, to thank people.
+This Icelandic word is found across Scandinavian languages.
+For a more formal alternative, “Þakka þér” is used, pronounced “thah-kah th-yeh-r”.

 Sorry